Tom Osborne: Head coaching record

-ci

 Athletic director

 From 1979 to 1998, Osborne was an assistant athletic director at Nebraska, under both Bob Devaney and Bill Byrne.

 Osborne and the 1997 national championship team were the guests of honor at Nebraska's 2007 Homecoming game.
 Just two days after the resulting 45–14 loss to Oklahoma State – Nebraska's worst home loss since being shut out 31–0 by Missouri in 1958 – athletic director Steve Pederson was fired.
 On October 16, 2007, Osborne was named interim athletic director.
 On November 24, 2007, Osborne fired head coach Bill Callahan following a 5–7 season.
 Osborne appointed himself interim head coach so that he could perform recruiting duties while remaining in compliance with NCAA rules.
 He served in this capacity for less than a week before naming Bo Pelini head coach on December 2.
 In 2010, Osborne ended Nebraska's long-standing relationship with the Big 12 Conference and accepted an invitation for the school to become the twelfth member of the Big Ten.

 On December 19, Nebraska removed the interim tag from Osborne's title and announced he would remain athletic director through June 30, 2010.
 Osborne was paid $250,000 per year to manage Nebraska's 23-sport program.
 Osborne later agreed to continue as athletic director after 2010, with his position to be reviewed annually.
 On September 26, 2012, Osborne announced his retirement, effective January 1 of the following year.
 Osborne officially resigned on January 2, 2013, after returning to Lincoln with the football team following their participation in the Capital One Bowl.

 Political career

 House of Representatives

 Early in 2000, Osborne announced that he would run in Nebraska's 3rd District as a Republican.
 He had grown up in Hastings, one of the larger cities in the sprawling district, and claimed a home in Lemoyne, near Ogallala, as his district residence.
 However, he hadn't lived regularly in the district since at least 1964; for most of that time he lived in Lincoln, the heart of the 1st District.
 Nonetheless, due to his wide popularity in the state, he easily won the Republican primary, which was tantamount to election in what has long been one of the most Republican districts in the nation.
 He breezed to victory in November with 83 percent of the vote.
 He was reelected with no major-party opposition in 2002 and against a Democrat in 2004.

 In Congress, Osborne's voting record was moderate to conservative.
 He garnered a lifetime rating of 83 from the American Conservative Union.

 At one point, Osborne teamed up with Nebraska State Senator Ernie Chambers, normally his political adversary, to oppose efforts to expand gambling in Nebraska.

+Following Osborne's congressional service, President George W. Bush appointed him as a member of the Board of Directors of the Corporation for National and Community Service in 2007, but he resigned in 2008.